BlackbirdConsulting/blackbird-new-wp-project/README.md

 # Blackbird Consulting WordPress
 This is [Blackbird Consulting's](www.blackbirdconsult.com) base WordPress installation for use on all new projects.
-This git repository contains two additonal submodules that pull in the most current [WordPress](https://github.com/WordPress/WordPress) installation and [WP-Sync-DB](https://github.com/wp-sync-db/wp-sync-db), a custom plugin that assists with database migration.
+This git repository contains [WordPress](https://github.com/WordPress/WordPress) within it as a "fake" submodule, as demonstrated in [this post](http://debuggable.com/posts/git-fake-submodules:4b563ee4-f3cc-4061-967e-0e48cbdd56cb).
+In order to get a fresh version of WordPress from its own repo, simply ```cd wordpress```and perform a ```git pull```.

+Two plugins are also included, [WP-Sync-DB](https://github.com/wp-sync-db/wp-sync-db), a custom plugin that assists with database migration, and [Github-Updater](https://github.com/afragen/github-updater).
+WP-Sync-DB is not located in the main WordPress plugin repo, it is located on GitHub.
+Therefore, in order to update WP-Sync-DB, GitHub-Updater must also be installed.

 ## ```wp-content``` *outside* ```wordpress``` directory